-Making a good choice of Agent or Landlord is important, and can make a considerable difference if you need to have repairs done.
+Making a good choice of agent or landlord is important, as it could make a considerable difference to your student experience if you need to have repairs done.

-The SU Advice Centre’s Landlord/Agent list is a good starting point in your search for an accommodation provider: Info
+The SU Advice Centre’s Landlord/Agent List is a good starting point in your search for an accommodation provider: see here.

 - Check to see if the agent is a member of a professional body - if they are, they will have a code of conduct and professional standards.
 The main professional bodies are:

-- All Letting Agents must be a member of a redress scheme, so if you have a dispute with your agent there is a complaints procedure that the agent must comply with.
+- All Letting Agents must be a member of a redress scheme so that if you have a dispute with your agent there is a complaints procedure they must comply with.
 The three approved schemes are:

 - Charge you for registering your details

 - Charge for giving you information on properties.

 If you are in any doubt about the agent and the way you are being treated, find another one – if the agent is not acting fairly towards you when you are looking for accommodation, they are likely to be worse when you are a tenant!

 For more information on choosing an agent, see Shelter.